luvmalani/OdooHackathon2025/replit.md

-# Skill Swap Platform
+# TalentTrade Platform

 ## Overview

-This is a full-stack skill exchange platform built with modern web technologies.
+This is a full-stack skill exchange platform built with modern web technologies called "TalentTrade".
 The application allows users to discover each other's skills, request skill swaps, and manage their learning/teaching preferences.
 It features real-time communication, user authentication via Replit Auth, and a comprehensive admin panel.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Navigation: SkillSwap logo should redirect to landing page when clicked.
+Navigation: TalentTrade logo should redirect to landing page when clicked.
+Branding: Platform name changed from "SkillSwap" to "TalentTrade" with ArrowLeftRight icon instead of ArrowRightLeft.

 ## System Architecture